-Table 13.3 Definitions of Sensitivity for Water Resources and Flood Risk Receptors
+Table 13-3 Definitions of Sensitivity for Water Resources and Flood Risk Receptors

-Sensitivity Definition Controlled waters with an unmodified, naturally diverse hydrological regime, a naturally diverse geomorphology with no barriers to the operation of natural processes, and good water quality.
+Sensitivity s of Sensitivity for Water Resources and Flood Risk Receptors Definition Sensitivity Definition High Receptor has very limited capacity to tolerate changes to hydrology, geomorphology and water quality or flood risk.
+Water resources Controlled waters with an unmodified, naturally diverse hydrological regime, a naturally diverse geomorphology with no barriers to the operation of natural processes and good water quality.
 Supports habitats or species that are highly sensitive to changes in surface hydrology, geomorphology or water quality.
-Flood risk Highly Vulnerable Land Use, as defined by NPPF NPPG on Flood Risk and Coastal Change (Department for Communities and Local Government (DCLG) 2014).
-Land with more than 100 residential properties (after Design Manual for Roads and Bridges, Highways Agency, 2008).
-Medium Receptor has limited capacity to tolerate changes to hydrology, geomorphology, and water quality or flood risk.
-Water resources Controlled waters with hydrology that sustains natural variations, geomorphology that sustains natural processes, and water quality that is not contaminated to the extent that habitat quality is constrained.
+Flood risk Highly Vulnerable Land Use, as defined by NPPF NPPG on Flood Risk and Coastal Change (DCLG, 2014).
+Land with more than 100 residential properties (after Design Manual for Roads and Bridges (DMRB), Highways Agency, 2008).
+Medium Receptor has limited capacity to tolerate changes to hydrology, geomorphology and water quality or flood risk.
+Water resources Controlled waters with hydrology that sustains natural variations, geomorphology that sustains natural processes; and water quality that is not contaminated to the extent that habitat quality is constrained.
 Supports or contributes to habitats or species that are sensitive to changes in surface hydrology, geomorphology and/or water quality.
 Flood risk More Vulnerable Land Use, as defined by NPPF NPPG on Flood Risk and Coastal Change (DCLG, 2014).
 Land with between 1 and 100 residential properties or more than 10 industrial premises (after Highways Agency, 2008).
-Low Receptor has moderate capacity to tolerate changes to hydrology, geomorphology, and water quality or flood risk.
+Low Receptor has moderate capacity to tolerate changes to hydrology, geomorphology and water quality or flood risk.
 Water resources Controlled waters with hydrology that supports limited natural variations, geomorphology that supports limited natural processes and water quality that may constrain some ecological communities.
 Supports or contributes to habitats that are not sensitive to changes in surface hydrology, geomorphology or water quality.

-Flood risk Less Vulnerable Land Use, as defined by NPPF NPPG on Flood Risk and Coastal Change (DCLG, 2014).
+Sensitivity Definition Flood risk Less Vulnerable Land Use, as defined by NPPF NPPG on Flood Risk and Coastal Change (DCLG, 2014).
 Land with 10 or fewer industrial properties (after Highways Agency, 2008).
 Negligible Receptor is generally tolerant of changes to hydrology, geomorphology, and water quality or flood risk.

-Sensitivity Definition Water resources Controlled waters with hydrology that does not support natural variations, geomorphology that does not support natural processes and water quality that constrains ecological communities.
+Water resources Controlled waters with hydrology that does not support natural variations, geomorphology that does not support natural processes and water quality that constrains ecological communities.
 Aquatic or water-dependent habitats and/or species are tolerant to changes in hydrology, geomorphology or water quality.
 Flood risk Water Compatible Land Use, as defined by NPPF NPPG on Flood Risk and Coastal Change (DCLG, 2014).
 Land with limited constraints and a low probability of flooding of residential and industrial properties (after Highways Agency, 2008).